-Hand soldering Surface Mount Devices (SMD) scares a lot of DIYers and Makers, but it is easier than what it looks like.
-Even sometimes, it’s easier than soldering Through Hole Components.
+Hand soldering Surface Mount Devices (SMD) scares a lot of builders, but it is easier than what it looks like.
+Even sometimes, it’s easier than soldering classic Through Hole Components.
 Really!

-My first tryouts were disastrous, usually ending by a poor resistor, fried on my iron tip…
+My first tryouts were disastrous, usually sadly ending with a deep fried resistor, stuck on my iron tip…

-So, we need to keep the small component stuck in place, without the need of a third or fourth hand.
+So, we must keep the component held in place, without the need of a third or fourth hand.

-The method I use with great success is to first put a small amount of solder on the PCB.
+The method I use with great success is a two step job: first put a small amount of solder on the PCB.

-Then, with precision tweezers in one hand and your soldering iron in the other, place the component on the footprint.
+Then, with fine tweezers in one hand and your soldering iron in the other, place the component over its footprint’s pads.

 When the position is correct, it’s time to solder the second pad.

-Surface mount components are tiny and require less heat than their bigger through hole cousins.
-You can damage them badly if you let the iron tip in contact too long with pads.
+Surface mount components are tiny and require less heat than their bigger through hole counterparts.
+You can damage them badly if you let the iron tip in contact too long on the pins.

 Be extremely careful with the PCB pads themselves.
-You can damage the copper pad if you apply too much heat and pressure.
+You can damage the copper pad if you apply both too much heat and pressure.
 Do not force!

 SMD Pads are small and require less solder tin than for TH pads.
 The solder joint should be concave (not bulging) and shiny.

-In case you put too much solder, use a tin plated de-soldering braid.
+In case you put too much solder, use a tin plated de-soldering braid/solder wick.

-Finally, if you have to solder components with more than two pads or legs, this technique also works well, as long as you have access to the component pads.
+If you want to solder components with more than two pads or legs, this technique also works very well, as long as you have access to the component pads.
 You can’t solder BGA or QFN for example.
 SO, SOIC, SSOP, TSOP, TQFP and so on are ok.